Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Homicide is the third-leading cause of death for Indigenous women, and Native women under the age of 35 experience a higher murder risk than any other demographic in the country, according to federal data.

-In the new Oxygen special "Murdered And Missing In Montana," which airs Friday, November 12 at 8/7c on Oxygen, former Los Angeles prosecutor Loni Coombs heads to Montana to look into the cases of three Indigenous women — Henny Scott, Kaysera Stops Pretty Places, and Selena Not Afraid — who went missing and were later found dead under mysterious circumstances in the state.
+In the new Oxygen special "Murdered And Missing In Montana," which is available to stream on Oxygen, former Los Angeles prosecutor Loni Coombs heads to Montana to look into the cases of three Indigenous women — Henny Scott, Kaysera Stops Pretty Places, and Selena Not Afraid — who went missing and were later found dead under mysterious circumstances in the state.
 Along the way, she and the team reflect on the Murdered and Missing Indigenous Women (MMIW) crisis.

 What’s happening in Montana is not an isolated trend.
 Here's an overview of just some of the factors that have contributed to the crisis nationwide.